ajshovon/diu-cgpa/README.md

 # DIU CGPA Calculator

+> Notice: The project is not longer maintained

 Welcome to the DIU CGPA Calculator project!
 This tool helps students of DIU to calculate their CGPA easily and accurately.

 ## Technical Overview